waku-org/nwaku/docs/api/v2/node.md

 5. **Publish** - to a topic, or a topic and a specific content filter.
 6. **Query** - for historical messages.
 7. **Info** - to get information about the node.
+8. **Resume** - to retrieve and persist the message history since the node's last online time.

 ```Nim
 proc init*(T: type WakuNode, nodeKey: crypto.PrivateKey,